-In such cases, in may be that court proceedings with be required to resolve the matter.
-A key point to understand is that ADR is usually conducted on a ‘’without prejudice’ basis, meaning that nothing disclosed during ADR, nor any concession either party makes, can be referred to in subsequent court proceedings.
+In such cases, it may be that court proceedings will be required to resolve the matter.
+A key point to understand is that ADR is usually conducted on a ‘without prejudice’ basis, meaning that nothing disclosed during ADR, nor any concession either party makes, can be referred to in subsequent court proceedings.

-Should ADR prove unsuccessful, our highly regarded litigation team can provide representation for court proceedings of all levels, including in the High Court, Court of Appeal and Privy Council.
+Should ADR prove unsuccessful, our highly regarded ADR lawyers can provide representation for court proceedings of all levels, including in the High Court, Court of Appeal and Privy Council.
 Saunders Law is renowned for being implacable and resolute in such proceedings, ensuring the best outcome possible for our clients.

 Why Saunders Law is the smart choice for Alternative Dispute Resolution